Responding to COVID-19 Responsibly

 At an estimated cost of no less than 25% of our total revenue, we recruited two recent varsity graduates (both from the WITS Environmental Management programme) to offer work experience and income assistance, as well as 'Creating Your Own Job' mentorship, guidance and support.

 We provided income guarantees of no less than R500 per team member per month to ladies within our Siyathuthuka Khalokazi Zulu Baskets project (deep rural KZN).
 Between September 2020 and September 2021, IRAS has worked with the ladies to produce a 1000 m2 'Food Security Garden' that has already resulted in a harvest that was shared by the ladies, a local primary school, and a local church (to assist others in their community).

-When dining out, as IRAS does to informally engage our team on no less than a bi-weekly basis, tips at restaurants will be no less than 20% for the remainder of 2020 (to assist wait staff who were among the least compensated of workers during the lockdown).
+When dining out, as IRAS does to informally engage our team on no less than a bi-weekly basis, tips at restaurants was no less than 20% throughout 2020 (to assist wait staff who were among the least compensated of workers during the lockdown).
 This has continued in 2021..